ideal-postcodes/ideal-postcodes-ruby/README.md

 gem install ideal_postcodes
 ```

-Alternatively for rails, include this in your gemfile and bundle install
+Alternatively for Rails, include this in your gemfile and bundle install

 ```ruby
 gem 'ideal_postcodes'